MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/desktop-to-uwp-extend.md

 ## Provide services to other apps

 You add a service that other apps can consume.
 For example, you can add a service that gives other apps controlled access to the database behind your app.
-Apps can reach the service even if your desktop app is not running.
+By implementing a background task, apps can reach the service even if your desktop app is not running.

 Here's a sample that does this.